efkzTW/myblog/README.md

-my blog using node.js and various js technologies
+my blog
 =======

-a live personal project to document my learning experience.
+a blog, also a live learning project, to document my experience with javascript-related technologies and web development in general.

+i began this project with minimal experience in programming and web development - 9/27/2013